Watching, Reasoning, and Searching: A Video Deep Research Benchmark on Open Web for Agentic Video Reasoning: Experiments

 \subsection{Error Analysis}

-To obtain a more fine-grained understanding of MLLMs’ behaviors under different paradigms, we conduct a detailed analysis of their error trajectories across all experiments.
+To obtain a more fine-grained understanding of MLLMs' behaviors under different paradigms, we conduct a detailed analysis of their error trajectories across all experiments.
 We further break down the errors into eight categories, as shown in \autoref{tab:error-type-distribution}.

-\paragraph{Perception Grounding Limitation.} \autoref{tab:error-type-distribution} indicates that Reasoning Error is nearly absent under both paradigms, with counts ranging from 0 to 1 in Workflow and likewise 0 to 1 in Agentic.
-In contrast, Categorical Error remains the dominant failure mode across all models, spanning 5–25 cases in Workflow and 7–36 cases in Agentic, and it increases for some models when switching to Agentic (MiniCPM-V 4.5 rises from 25 to 36).
-This pattern is closely tied to our setting: once the research phase cannot revisit the video, downstream retrieval and reasoning depend entirely on the visual anchors extracted from the first pass.
+\textbf{Perception Grounding Limitation.} \autoref{tab:error-type-distribution} indicates that Categorical Error remains a major failure mode for many models, especially Qwen3.5-35B-A3B, InternVL3.5-14B, and Gemma-4-31B-it, while Numerical Error is comparably prominent for stronger models such as Gemini-3.1-pro-preview and GPT-5.4.
+Under Workflow, categorical errors range from 79 to 155 among these representative models, and under Agentic, they remain high, ranging from 86 to 150.
+This pattern is closely tied to our setting: once the research phase cannot revisit the video, downstream retrieval and reasoning depend heavily on the visual anchors extracted from the first pass.
 When early perception deviates, there is no mechanism to re-localize key frames and correct the anchor, making error propagation along the evidence chain more likely.
+At the same time, the error distribution also reveals model-specific weaknesses.
+For example, GLM-4.6V-Flash has an unusually large number of Reasoning Errors under both Workflow and Agentic settings (101 and 96), indicating that its failures are not limited to perception grounding, but also involve evidence integration and reasoning instability.
+This further suggests that different models fail at different stages of the overall video-grounded open-domain QA pipeline.

-\paragraph{Numerical Error Bottleneck.} \autoref{tab:error-type-distribution} shows that Gemini’s overall error count is substantially lower in the Agentic setting (24 total errors, compared with 57 for GPT-4o), yet this advantage does not carry over to Numerical Error.
-Under Workflow, Gemini-3-pro-preview has 9 numerical errors, while Qwen3-Omni-30B-A3B, InternVL3.5-14B, MiniCPM-V 4.5, and GPT-4o have 7, 9, 10, and 10, respectively.
-Under Agentic, Gemini-3-pro-preview records 6 numerical errors, compared with 11, 7, 12, and 8 for the same four models.
-The numerical-error counts, therefore, remain tightly clustered across models, suggesting that numerical reliability constitutes a distinct and persistent weakness for current MLLMs.
+\textbf{Numerical Error Bottleneck.} \autoref{tab:error-type-distribution} shows that Gemini-3.1-pro-preview has the lowest overall error count among all models, with 241 total errors under Workflow and 232 under Agentic, yet this advantage does not eliminate Numerical Error.
+Under Workflow, Gemini-3.1-pro-preview still has 84 numerical errors, while Qwen3.5-35B-A3B, InternVL3.5-14B, Gemma-4-31B-it, GPT-5.4, and GLM-4.6V-Flash have 110, 141, 91, 109, and 106, respectively.
+Under Agentic, Gemini-3.1-pro-preview records 95 numerical errors, compared with 114, 156, 95, 123, and 109 for the same five models.
+Numerical errors therefore remain substantial across all evaluated models, even for the strongest systems.
+This suggests that numerical reliability constitutes a distinct and persistent weakness for current MLLMs: while stronger models can reduce not-found errors and improve evidence grounding, they still frequently fail when the task requires precise counting, comparison, or numerical verification.